 Students can dress down (for uniform schools), wear hats, or pajamas for a small donation.

-Enlist the help of your classmates and teachers to collect toys, books, or even school supplies for the Hospital School.
+Enlist the help of your classmates and teachers to collect toys, books, or even art supplies for the Art Cart.
 Learn more about toy drives here.

 PARENT TEACHER NIGHT